bookofproofs/fpl/Conception/FPL-Draft_Conceptual_Design.md

 ### 1.2 Why FPL?

 FPL is not yet another automated prove assistant or yet another automated theorem proving tool.
-It attempts to set an international standard for notating existing mathematical theories, developing new mathematical theories, and writing mathematical proofs, while encouraging programming automated tools based on FPL.
+It attempts to set a standard for writing mathematical definitions, theorems, and proofs while encouraging programming automated tools based on FPL.

 The syntax of existing formal systems and automated tools is computer-friendly, i.e. primarily designed to be compiled and processed by automated tools, not by humans.
+Therefore, the language used by these tools is hard to read and to understand, even by mathematicians.
+The communities using these tools are small communities of specialists.
+Despite that, such automated tools provide many advantages.
+In particular, they help to write correct mathematical proofs and help to avoid errors.

-Only as an additional feature, some of these systems are (if needed) human-readable.
+Therefore, it would be great if there would be tools using a formal language that is readable, catchy, and easy to learn, even for non-programmers.
+Such Tools could be (ideally) also used for educational purposes to teach mathematics.

-Because of the advantages some of these automated tools provide (e.g. automatic correctness checking of proofs), attempts have been made to establish the language used by the tools as a standard syntax to be used by humans (e.g. in teaching how to write mathematical proofs using this notation).
-However, these attempts have been rejected by the community, claiming that it was too complicated for humans to write mathematical proofs like this.
+FPL wants to close to this gap.
+FPL is going to have a human-friendly syntax while being formal enough to develop tools based on it that can assist in writing and developing correct mathematical theories.
+In particular, FPL should be easy enough to be used in mathematical education.

-FPL primarily aims at being human-readable and only then at being compiled and processed by computers.
+Thus, FPL primarily aims at being human-readable and only then at being compiled and processed by computers.
 By this human-centric approach, FPL should enjoy a better user acceptance, while providing comparable advantages that automated formal language tools provide.
 ### 1.3 About this Document

 This document provides a main draft conceptual design of FPL.